kumarrohan9724/Intelligent-Fortification-of-Agricultural-Integrity-blockchain/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE.md](LICENSE.md) file for details.

 ## Support

-For any inquiries or assistance, please contact [Your Contact Information].
+For any inquiries or assistance, please contact @rohankumar9724.

 ## Acknowledgements

-We would like to thank [Acknowledged Individuals/Organizations] for their contributions and support to the development of IFAI.
+We would like to thank SRMIST for their contributions and support to the development of IFAI.

 ## Disclaimer